cpacia/go-onion-transport/README.md

 	// will be resolved before dialing.
 If we do not configure the resolver to use Tor we will blow
 	// any anonymity we gained by using Tor.
 	//
-	// Note you must enter the SOCKS5 address here.
-This can be configured in the tor.StartConf. madns.DefaultResolver = oniontransport.NewTorResover("localhost:9050")
+	// Note you must enter the DNS resolver address that was used when creating the Tor client. madns.DefaultResolver = oniontransport.NewTorResover("localhost:2121")

 	// If this option is true then the transport will only attempt to dial out to onion
 	// addresses.
 If libp2p requests to dial out on another type of address, TCP for example,